P-iyush48/Weather-Application/README.md

 # Weather-Application
 Here you can search any country Weather information.
-What is the current temperature of that country.
+See what is the current temperature that country or a city.

 Api used -> WeatherApi